INCF/nineml-catalog/README.rst

 to somewhere sensible on your local computer (e.g. $HOME/git/ninemlcatalog), and then you can reference the models from other NineML documents using either relative or absolute URLs.
-Before cloning, it is best to create a fork of the central repo (https://github.com/INCF/NineMLCatalog) so you can backup any modifications to your own GitHub repo, and then open merge requests with the central repo (see Contributing).
+Before cloning, it is best to create a fork of the central repo (https://github.com/INCF/nineml-catalog) so you can backup any modifications to your own GitHub repo, and then open merge requests with the central repo (see Contributing).

-To install the python module you will need to install the lib9ML python package (see http://github.com/INCF/lib9ML).
+To install the python module you will need to install the lib9ML python package (see `NineML Python Library`_).
 Then simply add the 'python' directory in the catalog repository to your PYTHONPATH.
 Once lib9ML is installed you will then be able to run the unit-tests by the command